St. Mark's School of Texas: Donors and base

-In contrast to the Terrill School, which was created and spearheaded by its eponymous founder (and then failed after he died), St. Mark's has been driven by donors, most of whom have actively served on its board of trustees.
-As D Magazine once asserted, "there are some prep schools where the headmaster embodies the institution’s traditions and goals.
-St. Mark’s is not one of them.
-St. Mark’s has its roots in its board of directors, which in turn is rooted in the city’s most-established establishment – oil, high technology and, in the old days, cotton."
+In contrast to the Terrill School, which was spearheaded by its founder and failed after he died, St. Mark's has been driven by donors, most of whom have actively served on its board of trustees.
+This was necessitated by both predecessors' precarious financial position; donor Ralph B. Rogers joked that "two broke schools merged to form one broke school."
+As D Magazine asserted in 1982, "St. Mark's has its roots in its board of directors, which in turn is rooted in the city's most-established establishment – oil, high technology and, in the old days, cotton."
+McDermott and Green donated nearly $50 million to TCD and St. Mark's over five decades.
+In addition to McDermott and Green, notable donors include the families of Harlan Crow, Kenneth Hersh, Lamar Hunt, Tom Hicks, and Elliott Roosevelt.